cebudding/academic-website-celine/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I am a PhD candidate in the Philosophy & Ethics group at Eindhoven University of Technology, where I work on trying to explain how large language models work.

-More specifically, I am interested in what large language models actually learn from their data, i.e. what they know when they know language.
+More specifically, I am interested in what large language models actually learn from their data and whether this could be considered some kind of knowledge, such as conceptual knowledge.

 In my PhD project, I am supervised by [dr. Carlos Zednik](http://explanations.ai/) and [prof. dr. Vincent Müller](http://www.sophia.de/).
 {style="text-align: justify;"}